GRP-17/feedback-backend/README.md

 Useful Commands:

- To use Maven to build the project, (which at the moment contains the bare minimum):
+ Do the following to make Maven build the project, install any dependencies, etc:

     $ mvn clean install

- This should build the file, install any dependencies etc, there are also other ways of doing this I think, such as:

-    $ mvn test

- also does the same I think.

- note that
+ Note that the following will allow you to specify where the pom.xml file is that you want to build.
+If you run the command from outside the directory (as in the travis file):

     $ mvn test (or install) -f <pom.xml filepath>

- will allow you to specify where the pom.xml file is that you want to build.
-If you run the command from outside the directory (as in the travis file)

- Both will find the MainTest.java JUnit test because:

-   1.  the name ends (or starts) with Test
-   1.  and it is in the 'test/java/' directory

- After it is found mvn will run the test automatically.
+ Maven will run the tests automatically.
 ​    Note: this is done by the maven-surefire plugin which is specified in the pom.xml (under plugins), and so is on our build path.

  This will also happen on the travis-ci pipeline too :D